terasakisatoshi/omiya_workshop/index.md

 ---
-title: Computational Approaches to Quantum Many-Body Systems (October 19th and 20th, 2023)
+title: Computational Approaches to Quantum Many-Body Systems (Saitama, Japan/October 19th and 20th, 2023)
 ---

 # About